Matt Vierling Player Props: Tigers vs. Red Sox

 Matt Vierling At The Plate

-- Vierling has 12 doubles, three triples, seven home runs and 25 walks while batting .275.
+- Vierling is batting .271 with 12 doubles, three triples, seven home runs and 25 walks.

-- Vierling will look to extend his seven-game hitting streak.
-He's batting .304 in his last outings.

-- In 17 games this year (18.9%), Vierling has picked up an RBI, and in six of those games (6.7%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Vierling has driven home a run in 17 games this season (18.7%), including more than one RBI in 6.6% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 27 games this season (30.0%), including multiple runs in eight games.
+- He has scored in 27 games this season, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.